achimdesa/week-3/README.md

 Correlation matrix
 correlation_matrix = df.corr() print(correlation_matrix)

+6. Outlier Detection:

-6. Outlier Detection We use box plots to detect outliers in numerical features, especially focusing on TotalPremium and TotalClaims.
+ We use box plots to detect outliers in numerical features, especially focusing on TotalPremium and TotalClaims.

 Box plot for TotalPremium
 df.boxplot(column='TotalPremium') plt.title('Box Plot for TotalPremium') plt.show()

+7. Data Visualization:

-7. Data Visualization Three creative and meaningful visualizations were developed:
+ Three creative and meaningful visualizations were developed:

 Distribution of TotalPremium.

 Citizenship Distribution.

 Correlation heatmap for numerical features.

 ## Key Findings

 Missing Values: Certain fields, like Citizenship and PostalCode, have missing values, which need to be addressed.

 Outliers: Significant outliers were detected in TotalPremium and TotalClaims.

 Correlations: There is a positive correlation between TotalPremium and TotalClaims, indicating that higher premiums are associated with more claims.

 Data Distribution: The distribution of TotalPremium is heavily skewed, suggesting the need for transformation or handling in future tasks.

 # Task 2: Data Version Control (DVC) Setup